Offense wins championships, too: Tom Brady and Matt Ryan will deliver points

 Of course, Ryan has been spectacular so far in the playoffs.
 He has posted a 94.0 QBR through the conference championships, the best mark for any quarterback through the conference championship games going back to 2006.
 His 132.6 passer rating also paces all signal-callers over that time span in the playoff run before the Super Bowl.

 We're getting to a point where Ryan is simply impossible to deny.
 How good has Ryan been?
-I've mentioned over the past two weeks how Ryan's numbers over the Packers' "run the table" stretch have actually been better than Aaron Rodgers' stats, a pairing that was rendered moot by how Ryan played Sunday.
+I've mentioned over the past two weeks how Ryan's numbers during the Packers' "run the table" stretch have actually been better than Aaron Rodgers', a pairing that was rendered moot by how Ryan played Sunday.
 Let's look for even more rarefied air.
-Here's Ryan's past six games, including the final quarter of the regular season and his first two playoff games.
+Here's Ryan's past six games, going back to Week 14.
 Remember that Julio Jones was missing for two of those contests, too.
 I'm going to throw in a mystery comparison for good measure:

-Ryan hasn't had him all of that six-game stretch, and Jones is still reportedly struggling with three different injuries to his foot, but it's terrifying to think about what a fully-healthy Jones might have done to the Packers on Sunday.
+Ryan hasn't had Jones for all of that six-game stretch, and the Falcons' star receiver is still reportedly struggling with three different injuries to his foot, but it's terrifying to think about what a fully-healthy Jones might have done to the Packers on Sunday.
 The Packers have struggled mightily at cornerback all season without Sam Shields, who went down with a season-ending concussion in the opener.
 His replacement in the lineup has been second-year undrafted free agent LaDarius Gunter, who has spent most of the season covering No. 1 wideouts with help.

 There's chatter now about how Ryan needs to beat Brady in the Super Bowl to truly join the ranks of the elite passers, but that's a lazy, disingenuous argument and subject to perennially moving goalposts.
 Once a quarterback gets the reputation as being disappointing in the playoffs, critics will argue how he needs to win a playoff game to justify his success.
 Then, it will be two games.
-A Super Bowl.
-A Super Bowl win.
-And then a return Super Bowl trip.
+Then reach a Super Bowl.
+Then a Super Bowl win.
+And then a return trip to the Super Bowl.

 Spare yourself that story and look at how Ryan is playing.
 He has been a wrecking ball over the past month and a half, comparable with the greatest active quarterback at his absolute peak.
 That other star is coming to face Ryan in Houston.